 The ATS & WRAC Association Benevolent Fund awards one-off and recurring financial grants to purchase specific goods, services or facilities for eligible former servicewomen, or their dependents, in need.
-The charity also provides annual maintenance grants to former servicewomen who are elderly, alone, living on low incomes and in ill health, and makes contributions to top-up care-home fees.
+The charity also provides annual maintenance grants to former servicewomen who are either elderly, alone, living on low incomes or in ill health, and makes contributions to top-up care-home fees.

 WHO IS ELIGIBLE FOR HELP?

 Any former ATS or WRAC servicewoman, including TA, with one day’s paid service or more, is eligible for assistance.